Skip to content

 Ping G430 Max 10K Driver

-The G430 10K driver is available in lofts of 9 degrees, 10.5 degrees and 12 degrees according the information released on the Conforming List
+The G430 10K driver is available in lofts of 9 degrees, 10.5 degrees and 12 degrees with 1.5 degrees of adjustability in each direction available.

 Ping G430 10K Driver Review: Is it any good?